SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Basic Python Statements

 The whole summer camp is decided to be run on Flask, which is a WEB framework that is written purely in Python.
-This is why an extremely important thing for the participants is to obtain the knowledge of programming with Python.
+This is why an extremely important thing for the participants is to obtain the knowledge of programming in Python.

 This chapter will cover basic things like:
-* variables
+* Variables
-* data types
+* Data types
 	- int
 	- float
 	- char
-	- strings
+	- string
-	- lists
+	- list
-	- tuples
+	- tuple
-	- sets
+	- set
-	- dicts, etc.
+	- dict, etc.
-* loops
+* Loops
-* conditionals
+* Conditionals
-* functions
+* Functions
-* modules
+* Modules
 * PEP-8
-* a bit of OOP
+* A bit of OOP __<-- (Iulian) did we discuss it?__

 The session will be run in few iterations that will include: theory, pair programming (with trainers) and independent work.